fintech IRELAND

 Picture

-Following the success of the inaugural Fintech Ireland Summit in 2024, the Summit returns in 2025.
+Following the success of the inaugural Fintech Ireland Summit in 2024 and 2025, the Summit returns in 2026.

 We have more than 220 attendees ranging from large international fintechs through to indigenous Irish start-ups in attendance represented by the who's who of c-suite executives from across the globe.